-On June 15, 2011, we filed suit against Lodsys, LLC, in the United States District Court for the Northern District of Illinois, seeking a declaratory judgment that the our products do not infringe four patents which Lodsys had previously asserted were infringed by our customers, as well as a declaratory judgment that those four patents are invalid.
+On June 15, 2011, we filed suit against Lodsys, LLC, in the United States District Court for the Northern District of Illinois, seeking a declaratory judgment that our products do not infringe four patents which Lodsys had previously asserted were infringed by our customers, as well as a declaratory judgment that those four patents are invalid.
 On July 5, 2011, Lodsys moved to dismiss the Illinois case based on lacking personal jurisdiction, and also countersued us and other plaintiffs in similarly-situated declaratory judgment actions, including DriveTime Automotive Group, Inc., ESET, LLC, ForeSee Results, LLC, OpinionLab, Inc., and The New York Times Company, in the United States District Court for the Eastern District of Texas.
 In the Texas case, Lodsys alleges that we infringed one of the patents involved in the co-pending Illinois case, and seeks damages for past infringement, and an injunction against future infringement.
 We believe Lodsys's claims are without merit.
-In Illinois, we (and other similarly-situated plaintiffs) have asked the Court for discovery on jurisdictional and venue issues in advance of briefing their oppositions to the pending motions to dismiss.
-We intend to vigorously defend against Lodsys's allegations of infringement, and vigorously pursue our claims that the asserted patents are invalid and not infringed by the our products.
-We have not accrued for this contingency as of June 30, 2011, because the amount of loss, if any, cannot be reasonably estimated at this time.
+On October 25, 2011 the Court granted the parties' joint motion to transfer the cases from Illinois to the Eastern District of Wisconsin, and all pending motions were withdrawn, including Lodsys's pending motion to dismiss.
+The case has not yet been docketed in the Eastern District of Wisconsin.
+We intend to vigorously defend against Lodsys's allegations of infringement, and vigorously pursue our claims that the asserted patents are invalid and not infringed by our products.
+We have not accrued for this contingency as of September 30, 2011, because the amount of loss, if any, cannot be reasonably estimated at this time